 How to Set Routines on Alexa

-- Then, select Routines.
+- Next, select Routines.

-- After setting up the action, tap Save.
+- Finally, tap Save.

 Once you have set up an Alexa routine, you can test that it works by tapping the blue play button next to the routine name.